Leaves, Disability and Time Off for Benefits-Eligible Employees

 Contact your campus HR office.

-Your HR Business Partner, in conjunction with the Leaves staff, can assist with any complicated issues that may arise due to a leave of absence.
-Please contact your HR Business Partner or call 765-494-1679.
+The Leaves team in Human Resources can assist with issues that may arise due to a leave of absence.
+Please contact HR at 765-494-2222 for assistance.

 Information regarding how to utilize SuccessFactors for Leave/Time Off requests, visit the Employee Information, Timekeeping and Time Off web page for details.

 Summary of Leaves Policies and Flexible / Remote Work Guidelines

 Leaves With Pay

 During an approved paid leave, the employee pays their regular portion of benefit premiums and the University continues its usual contribution.

 The University provides the following bereavement leave per event:

 - Immediate Relative: Employees are eligible for up to five workdays of paid bereavement leave over six consecutive calendar months for the death of the employee's spouse, parent, child, grandparent, grandchild, or sibling, and corresponding in-law or step-relative.

 - Relative Living in Employee's Home: Employee's are eligible for up to five workdays of paid bereavement leave over six consecutive calendar months for the death of the employee's uncle, aunt, niece, nephew, or first cousin if the relative lived in the employee's home.